vuongducphuong/documentation/content/applications/marketing/sms_marketing/essentials/mailing_lists_blacklists.rst

 .. image:: mailing_lists_blacklists/sms-marketing-chatter.png
    :align: center
-   :alt: View of what the chatter looks like in the Odoo Contacts app.
+   :alt: View of what the chatter looks like in the Leansoft Contacts app.

 Blacklist
 =========